Back to Reference

 Looking for the best collaboration software out there?
 Here are some great tips to get started on the right path.

-Slack, Microsoft Team, Google Workspace — you’ve surely heard about them by now and you may even currently use one.
-These collaboration platforms have a single goal: to improve your team’s productivity
+Slack, Microsoft Teams, Google Workspace — you've surely heard about them by now and you may even currently use one.
+These collaboration platforms have a single goal: to improve your team's productivity.

-Whether you have a completely remote or hybrid team, this software is useful for communicating with clients, stakeholders, and team members, while helping employees get more work done.
+Whether you have a completely remote or hybrid team, this software is useful for communicating with clients, stakeholders, and team members.
+With data from late 2021 showing that 13 percent of U.S. private sector jobs involved teleworking full time and another 9 percent part-time, these tools are essential for helping employees get more work done.

 But what if Slack doesn't truly solve your communication problems?
 Does it fit your work style or do you need a more all-encompassing solution?